 Steve was taken to hospital for emergency surgery to stabilise his neck.
 "The only parts of my body that I could move were my shoulders, my neck and my elbows."
 Three weeks later Brown was flown to England in order to begin his rehabilitation at Stoke Mandeville Hospital.

 Steve left hospital in October 2005.
-In that same month he took part in his first wheelchair rugby training session, with London Wheelchair Rugby Club at the Aspire National Training Centre.
+In that same month he took part in his first wheelchair rugby training session, with London Wheelchair Rugby Club.

 Steve's potential in the sport was quickly noted by the head coach of the Great Britain squad.
 In 2006 he was awarded a place in that squad and in 2007 he was part of the team that won gold in the IWRF European Championships.
 Despite such precocious progress, he narrowly missed selection for the 2008 Beijing Paralympic Games - but was honoured to lead the Olympic and Paralympic Parade of the Heroes through London on the team’s return.